 In that stranger-than-fiction way that life sometimes has, little Jimmy grew up to become Dr James Harris, father of Richard Harris, the Adelaide anaesthetist who made world headlines for his underwater rescue work in a flooded Thai cave system.

-Right there – an original angle for an article that could otherwise have been humdrum, considering the level of coverage of the rescue at the time.
+Right there – an original angle for a feature article that could otherwise have been humdrum, considering the level of coverage of the rescue at the time.

 2) Show, don’t tell.

 Once you have found your angle and start to write your feature article, bear in mind the ‘show, don’t tell’ rule.
 It’s one of the first lessons I learned when I was studying professional writing and editing.
 It can be tempting to describe something as ‘nice’ or ‘normal’ or ‘funny’ … but that doesn’t really describe anything it all.
 In fact, it’s lazy writing.
 What is it that is nice or normal or funny about them?
 How did you come to that conclusion?
 What did you notice?
 Use your powers of observation to find the detail – and choose your adjectives and verbs carefully.
-That’s how you make an impression with your writing.
+That’s how you make an impression when you are writing feature articles.

-3) Make the point of your article clear up front.
+3) Make the point of your feature article clear up front.

 A reader wants to know early on ‘Why should I care?’
 If you don’t answer that question quickly and concisely, you will lose the reader’s interest.
 Don’t get too caught up in trying to be clever with your writing.
 Think of the reader first and how they will understand what you are saying.